trevorbicewebdesign/Mothership/README.md

 **WORK IS NOT CONSIDERED DONE UNTIL IT IS COVERED BY TESTS**

 ### DB Helpers
+These methods for Codeception's DB module allow the database to be quickly configured for testing.

 - **createMothershipClientData(array $data)**:
 - **createMothershipClient(array $data)**: